 Influencing Kentucky’s economic policy and advancing an Appalachian transition

 Too often, state and federal policies inadequately support needed services and sustainable development, subsidize harmful development or ignore the unique concerns and needs of Central Appalachia.
 To achieve change at scale, public policy must shift.

 • Appalachian Transition Initiative — Advance the regional conversation about the need, potential and path toward a more just, sustainable and prosperous future.

 • Kentucky Center for Economic Policy — Conducting research, analysis and education on state fiscal and economic policy issues.

 • Research and Policy — Providing information and analysis to help citizens and decision makers understand the challenges, issues and opportunities facing Kentucky and Central Appalachia.

-Click here to view MACED's Five-year Plan two-page summary.
+Click here to view MACED's Five-year Plan.